akkartik/lines.love/README.md

 * Touchpads can drag the mouse pointer using a light touch or a heavy click.
   On Linux, drags using the light touch get interrupted when a key is pressed.
   You'll have to press down to drag.

+* Can't scroll while selecting text with mouse.

+* No scrollbars yet.
+That stuff is hard.